Joe Calhoun: Career

 A Philadelphia native, Calhoun began his career at Freese-Notis Weather company in Des Moines, Iowa after graduating from his alma mater Penn State University, before moving to Hearst Television's KETV in Omaha, Nebraska, in 1983, where he was an on-air meteorologist for the morning and weekend newscasts.

 In 1987, he then moved to join sister station WGAL in Lancaster, Pennsylvania, as a weather anchor, reporter, and meteorologist replacing WGAL weatherman Tony Cavalier.
 In 1989, following the departure of WGAL chief meteorologist Rob Dixon, Calhoun was promoted to chief meteorologist.
 He provided the weather forecasts for the Susquehanna Valley, which aired on News 8 Today in the mornings and News 8 at Noon.
 He even got a chance to interview Willard Scott who was visiting the Susquehanna Valley in 1989.

 In 2013, following the retirement of WGAL meteorologist Doug Allen, Calhoun was assigned to cover the weather forecasts for News 8 at 4:30, 5, 5:30, 6, 10, and 11 in the evenings while meteorologist Christine Ferriera took Calhoun's spot in the mornings.

 In 2020, Calhoun, with the help of WGAL, set up a studio in a room of his house where he remotely presented the weather due to the COVID-19 pandemic.

-On January 4, 2024, Calhoun announced his retirement from WGAL after 40 years with the station's parent company, Hearst TV, and 36 years spent at WGAL.
+On January 4, 2024, Calhoun announced his retirement from WGAL after 40 years with the station's parent company, Hearst TV, and 36 years spent at WGAL, but also said he would still be around News 8 to do special projects and other stories, and contribute to WGAL's Weather Outlook specials.
 His last day was set for January 19, 2024.

 On January 11, 2024, he announced on that day's News 8 Today edition that his friend and colleague Christine Ferriera would be taking his place as chief meteorologist after he retires.
 Calhoun retired on January 19, 2024.

 He returned to WGAL to help celebrate the station's 75th anniversary.
+He returned to help cover the 2024 U.S. Women's Open.

+He returned on News 8 to report on the fall foliage outlook.